Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 At any time, you can transfer money from Spaces back to your main balance.

 It’s easy to switch between Starling accounts in the corner of the app.
 If someone else nearby uses the Starling app, you can wirelessly connect with that person to get paid by them.
-Alternatively, just check your bank account details in the app to share them with others.
+Or just check your bank account details in the app to share them.

-Move everything from your previous bank to Starling through the Current Account Switch Service directly from the app if you want to make a complete switch to Starling Bank after testing the service.
+You can move everything from a previous bank to Starling through the Current Account Switch Service directly from the app, if you want to make a complete switch to Starling Bank after testing the service.
 Other admin tasks can be done in the app, such as changing account details, applying for an overdraft, adding a new account, managing subscriptions and more.

-There is also an online banking platform accessed in a web browser, but this has fewer features than the mobile app.
+The online banking platform in a web browser has fewer features than the mobile app.
 It’s clear that Starling is developing this, though, as they have acknowledged that some admin tasks are just easier to do on a desktop computer.

 Business Toolkit, accounting and integrations